bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fisher.md

 * While at the Agricultural Experiment Station he had conducted breeding experiments with mice, snails and poultry, and the results he obtained led to theories about gene dominance and fitness which he published in The Genetical Theory of Natural Selection (1930).
 * This work on natural selection led Fisher to question the way that in civilised societies weak and relatively infertile people obtained advantages over strong healthy individuals.
 * He felt that the natural survival of the fittest method of improving the human race was being artificially changed by factors that specifically benefited the less well adapted.
-* A strong advocate of measures to counter this trend, he proposed that family allowances should be proportional to income to support the well-adapted healthy members of society.
 * As one might expect, this policy was very unpopular and he found few supporters.
 * In 1933 Karl Pearson retired as Galton Professor of eugenics at University College and Fisher was appointed to the chair as his successor.
-* In fact the post was split in two, with Karl Pearson's son Egon Pearson also being appointed to a chair.
 * Fisher held this post for ten years, being appointed as Arthur Balfour professor of genetics at the University of Cambridge in 1943.
 * Before this, however, he had moved away from London when war broke out in 1939, finding temporary accommodation at Harpenden.
 * He retired from his Cambridge chair in 1957 but continued to carry out his duties there for another two years until his successor could be appointed.